arashshakeri/NeoJulia/README.md

 https://www.youtube.com/watch?v=GazrDjcdeG4
 This youtube video had great impact on this project

-Also Clude made this go much easier!
+Also Claude made this go much easier!